Michael the Archangel

 As you can see, Zechariah tells us “the LORD said unto Satan, The LORD rebuke thee”.
 Here we see two Beings called the LORD.
 The first “LORD” (Jesus) refrained from rebuking Satan, and instead referred him to the “LORD” (the Father).

-It is understandable for Michael, the “Captain of the hosts of the Lord”, who is Jesus Christ the Son of God, to refer Satan to the Father when He resurrected Moses.
-He had already done so in Zechariah.
+It is understandable for the Angel of the LORD, the “Captain of the hosts of the Lord,” who is Jesus Christ the Son of God, to simply let His Father rebuke Satan in Zechariah 3, because this was his practice as Michael when he had to deal with Satan’s objection to resurrecting Moses.

 Another verse that sheds more light on the identity of Michael is found in Paul’s first letter to the Thessalonians: